maneatsbible/maneatsbible.github.io/betterdispute/README.md

 ## Branching Model

+- Multiple chains may exist
+- Only the longest valid chain is canonical
-All branches are collapsed into summary cards
+- Non-canonical branches are ignored

 ---